ti-lun/brainfuck-sym/README.md

 We want to wrap the supplied BF interpreter in an API that will provision an instance on-demand, execute a program one call at a time, and return after each call a dump of the current memory.

 Please implement this API as a modern, idiomatic Rails app.
-It should implement a sane schema, and allow the client to implement a full-functional BF virtual machine with nothing but the API.
+It should implement a sane schema, and allow the client to implement a fully-functional BF virtual machine with nothing but the API.
 This means you will want to support the ability to:

 - Create a new, persistent BF interpreter instance
 - Provide the script to be interpreted